 What Does an AIS Specialist Do?

 An AIS specialist is unique in their ability to bridge the gap between accounting and IT.
 They’re familiar with the information needed by accountants to do their job correctly, and they know how to format or choose from the software offered in order to handle their needs.

 The specific job duties of an AIS specialist often vary based on the size of the company they work for and the position that they hold.
 In large corporations, an AIS specialist may act as a liaison between the accounting and IT departments within an office, supporting communication and understanding so that it is seemless for each area.
 At a smaller business without an entire department dedicated to accounting, they are more likely to handle all of the functions of a staff accountant or bookkeeper, while understanding the possible appliations of an accounting system and maintaining system security.

-Here are a few of the ways an AIS specialist might use their expertise within the accounting field.
+Here's an overview of a few ways an AIS specialist might use their expertise within the accounting field.

 Gone are the days when accountants had to comb through financial reports with a fine-toothed comb.

-Automation is quickly establishing itself as the future of business and accounting.
-With an effective accounting information system in place, companies can bypass the need to hire an entire team of accountants to handle their sensitive financial data.
+Automation is quickly establishing itself as the future of accounting and business in general.
+With an effective accounting system in place, companies can bypass the need to hire an entire team of low level accountants to handle their sensitive financial data.
 Instead they may hire a specialist and a certified public accountant to maintain connections with consultants.

 The ability to automate tasks such as creating receipts, tracking inventories, and running analyses has effectively taken them out of the hands of accountants, in many cases.
 Working with programmers, AIS analysts can help to guide the creation of software that gets the job done for their clients while adhering to the generally accepted accounting principles (GAAP).

 Computers are playing an increasingly large role in how small and international businesses view and approach accounting.
 An accountant with deep understanding of and familiarity with information systems will have a leg up over less tech-savvy colleagues within the finance industry.

 Accountants with a background in AIS may have an increased ability to effectively make the system work for their purposes.
-They’ll need to know how to use and access the data stored, and how to process a number of different functions, like creating reports, analyzing budgets, and preparing tax information.
+They’ll need to know how to use and access the data stored, and how to process a number of different functions, like creating reports, analyzing budgets and financial statements, and preparing tax information.

 Accountants may confer with programmers and systems analysts to communicate the specific needs their business or firm have for managing their data.
 They know what to look for to make sure that their company’s AIS is running efficiently, and may be more able to detect potential issues before they become larger problems.

 Instead of using their skills for a single company, AIS specialists can often find lucrative employment in the consulting field working for public accounting firms and others.